 Icy Hot contains menthol and salicylates.
 It provides an initial cooling sensation followed by heat.
-Icy Hot is a vanishing gel, so the scent disappears quickly.
-It may be a good choice if you don’t like the smell of menthol.
+Icy Hot is also available in a vanishing gel, so the menthol scent disappears quickly.

 The active ingredient in Sportscreme is salicylate.
-This scented cream has a thicker consistency than most, so it takes a little more rubbing to massage it into the skin.
+This scented cream has a thicker consistency than most other creams, so it takes a little more rubbing to massage it into the skin.

 Although arthritis creams are OTC products, you still need to use them properly.
-Follow these steps to help ensure safe, effective use of your arthritis cream.
+Follow these steps to help ensure your arthritis cream is safe and effective.

-- Always follow package directions when applying an arthritis cream.
+- Always follow the package directions when applying an arthritis cream.

 - Wash your hands before and after you apply the cream.
 Never touch your eyes or mucus membranes when you have arthritis cream on your hands.

 - Limit your use to four times per day, unless the package suggests otherwise.